Food – Saksang, a spicy dish and a fiery culinary adventure from the heart of Batak, Indonesia, is a dish that’s as intriguing as it is delicious.

 Instructions

-• Add the pork belly and cook until browned and crispy.
+- Cook the pork belly until it is browned and got crispy.

-• Reduce heat to low, and simmer for 1-2 hours, or until the pork is tender and the sauce has thickened.
+- Lower the heat and simmer for 1-2 hours.
+Check if the pork becomes tender and the sauce has thickened.

 Serving